AVADOLearning/moodle-componentmgr/README.md

 * Check response statuses from HTTP requests and handle failures; we probably need a new exception type for transient failures.
 * Handle cases where packages don't exist within repositories.
-* Use the Symfony process builder to ensure we correctly sanitise shell commands.
-* Clean up temporary directories used during installation operations.

 ## Troubleshooting